 As an advisory vote, this proposal is not binding.
-Neither the outcome of this advisory vote nor of the advisory vote included in Proposal No. 3 overrules any decision by the company or our board of directors (or any committee thereof), creates or implies any change to the fiduciary duties of the company or our board of directors (or any committee thereof), or creates or implies any additional fiduciary duties for the company or our board of directors (or any committee thereof).
+The outcome of this advisory vote does not overrule any decision by the company or our board of directors (or any committee thereof), create or imply any change to the fiduciary duties of the company or our board of directors (or any committee thereof).
 However, our compensation committee and board of directors value the opinions expressed by our stockholders in their vote on this proposal and will consider the outcome of the vote when making future compensation decisions for named executive officers.
+Our board of directors has adopted a policy of providing annual advisory votes to approve the compensation of our named executive officers.
+The next advisory vote to approve the compensation of our named executive officers.